jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `app_theme_custom.rs` - Example of setting the default theme for a workbook to a user supplied custom theme using the `rust_xlsxwriter` library.
-The theme xml file is extracted from an Excel xlsx file.
+This example uses an Excel `.thmx` file but it can also be an `.xlsx` file or a theme xml file extracted from an Excel xlsx file.

 * `app_theme_excel_2023.rs` - Example of changing the default theme for a workbook using the `rust_xlsxwriter` library.
 The example uses the Excel